Skip to main content

 Mint PKP with Multiple Auth Methods

 Once you have authenticated the user with both Google OAuth Login and SMS (OTP), you can proceed to mint a PKP using both Auth Methods.
+This can be done with the LitRelay class:

 Using ContractsSDK